keithdoggett/gr-pocsag-decoder/README.md

 The motivation behind this project is to demonstrate 2 things.
 First being that the devices we use to talk everyday aren't (completely) magic.
 Second being that when using these devices we have to consider the security implications and know that what we send through them may not be private.

-> Side note: I'm currently working on a project to estimate the amount of HIPPA violations sent through unsecured POCSAG channels (it's a lot).

 ![](./imgs/gr-pocsag-demod.png)

 ## Setup